Chart Color Schemes

 Manunda features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Manunda's dwelling structures, as per the latest Census data, comprised 38.8% houses and 61.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Manunda's dwelling structure, as per the latest Census, consisted of 38.8% houses and 61.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
-Home ownership in Manunda was at 21.1%, with mortgaged dwellings at 21.9% and rented ones at 57.1%.
-The median monthly mortgage repayment in the area was $1,300, lower than Non-Metro Qld's average of $1,517.
-Median weekly rent in Manunda was recorded at $259, compared to Non-Metro Qld's $315.
+Home ownership in Manunda stood at 21.1%, with mortgaged dwellings at 21.9% and rented ones at 57.1%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,517.
+The median weekly rent in Manunda was $259, compared to Non-Metro Qld's $315.
 Nationally, Manunda's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing